List of Premier League managers

 Former Arsenal manager Arsène Wenger has managed more Premier League games than any other manager.

 Former Manchester United manager Alex Ferguson has been the most successful manager in the Premier League.

 The Premier League is the top tier of professional football in England.
 The league was formed in 1992 as a replacement for the original Football League First Division.
-To date, there have been 307 managers in charge of the 51 clubs which have played in the Premier League.
-270 of those are permanent appointments, and 118 of them in a caretaker/interim capacity.
+To date, there have been 326 managers in charge of the 51 clubs which have played in the Premier League.
+284 of those are permanent appointments, and 123 of them in a caretaker/interim capacity.

 Arsène Wenger holds the record for most games managed in the Premier League with 828, all with Arsenal, which he managed between 1996 and 2018.
 The most successful manager in the Premier League is Alex Ferguson, who won 13 titles – more than twice as many as any other manager – with Manchester United between 1993 and 2013.
 Sam Allardyce has managed the most teams in the Premier League, having taken charge of nine different clubs: Bolton Wanderers, Newcastle United, Blackburn Rovers, West Ham United, Sunderland, Crystal Palace, Everton, West Bromwich Albion and Leeds United.
+Mikel Arteta is the only Premier League manager to win a title with the club he previously played for as a player.

 Many of the managers listed below served as caretaker managers in the period between a managerial departure and appointment.
 Several of these, however, went on to secure a permanent managerial post.